rumpl/devoxx-docker/docs/01-intro.md

 environment as the exercises require Linux-specific capabilities.
 We recommend using VS Code or JetBrains DevContainer.

+## Important: Open in Dev Container

+After cloning the repository:

+1. Open the project in VS Code
+2. When prompted, click "Reopen in Container" or use the command palette (F1) and select "Remote-Containers: Reopen in Container"
+3. Wait for the dev container to build and start

+All terminal commands should be run in the VS Code terminal inside the dev container, not on your host machine.

 # The code

 This repository serves as a starter for this workshop, we already provide the